Three Connected Perspectives

 By the inductive principle for connectedness, S=XS = X, thus XX is chain-connected.

 Conversely, suppose XX is chain-connected.
 Let SS be a non-empty clopen subset of XX.
 The set U={S,XS}\mathcal{U} = \{S, X - S\} is an open cover of XX, so there is a chain in U\mathcal{U} between any two of its non-empty open subsets.
-No subset of U\mathcal{U} forms a chain from SS to XSX - S, therefore XSX - S must be empty, and thus S=XS = X. Having demonstrated that XX satisfies the induction principle for connectedness, XX is connected.
+No finite sequence in U\mathcal{U} can form a chain from SS to XSX - S; therefore XSX - S must be empty, i.e., S=XS = X. Having demonstrated that XX satisfies the induction principle for connectedness, XX is connected.

 Having shown that these two notions of connectedness are equivalent, we have met the second of my three favorite perspectives on connectedness.

 This observation leads us to my final favorite perspective on connectedness.
 At least one other source calls this the local-to-global lemma.
-First, it is useful to make precise what I meant by a distinction vanishing locally and globally.
+First, it is useful to make precise what is meant by a distinction vanishing locally and globally.

 Definition ((Locally) Trivial Equivalence Relation)

-An equivalence relation \sim on a set XX is a trivial relation if =X×X\sim \, = X \times X, that is, if every element of XX is related to every other element of XX, or, if \sim has a single equivalence class.
+An equivalence relation \sim on a set XX is trivial if =X×X\sim \, = X \times X, that is, if every element of XX is related to every other element of XX, or, if \sim has a single equivalence class.

-Locally trivial equivalence relations are ways to distinguish of points of a space where the distinction vanishes locally, i.e., each point is contained in an open neighborhood where all points are “equal”.
+Locally trivial equivalence relations are ways to distinguish points of a space where the distinction vanishes locally, i.e., each point is contained in an open neighborhood where all points are “equal”.

 Theorem (The Local-to-Global Lemma)